DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-03-17-audit-of-email-notifications-and-improvements-to-content.md

 ## Future considerations

-### Notifications
+In future we may consider:

+- switching on notifications by default
+- adding new notifications when we add permissions to the service
+- updating notification content when the status of a course changes

+### Switching on notifications by default

 Notifications are currently switched off by default.
 We will explore why this decision was made and look at changing the default to ‘on’.

-We will also conduct a workshop to understand the value of the current notifications and if any other notifications are needed.

-### Permissions
+### Adding new notifications when we add permissions to the service

 We are in the process of scoping out the possible user permissions for Publish.
 This work is likely to affect notifications because:

 - we may need more notifications as new functionality is added - for example, the ability for a user to ‘review’ a course before it is published
 - we currently only send notifications to accredited bodies - we may want to expand this to lead schools

-### Course statuses
+### Updating notification content when the status of a course changes

-We are also documenting the different status types of a course.
+We are documenting the different status types of a course.
 This work may affect notifications because:

 - we may find ways to streamline and reduce the number of notifications needed
 - the user actions that trigger notifications may change